Google for Startups FAQs

 Google for Startups is on a mission to support thriving, diverse, and inclusive startup communities around the world.
 We connect founders with the right people, products, and best practices to help them grow.

 Google for Startups Campuses are physical spaces where startup founders and teams get unparalleled access to mentorship, education, and trainings from Google and their local startup community.
 At Campus, we provide free access to workspace, events, and a community of like-minded entrepreneurs.
-Currently, Google runs Campuses in Madrid, São Paulo, Seoul, Tel Aviv, Tokyo, and Warsaw.
+Currently, Google runs physical Campuses in Madrid, São Paulo, Seoul, Tel Aviv, Tokyo, and Warsaw, and a virtual one in London.

 Google began as a startup in a garage and we’re passionate about helping entrepreneurs succeed.
 We believe in the convening power of physical space, so we create Campuses – hubs where entrepreneurs can discover a supportive community, get to work on their big idea, and gain access to critical resources like mentorship and technical training.
 Entrepreneurs build transformative products that can solve some of our biggest challenges.
 These same entrepreneurs also create jobs, strengthen economies, and improve the web.